-If I’d have known early on in my career that I could automate all these content tasks, I’d have saved myself HOURS each day.
+If I’d have known early on in my career that I could automate all these content tasks, I’d have saved myself HOURS every day.

-It doesn't matter how good your content is, unless you know how to promote it you ain't got a chance in hell of getting any traction.
+It doesn't matter how good your content is: unless you know how to promote it, your chances of getting any traction are little to none.

 I've made the mistake of creating some stellar content in my time, only to see it fall straight into the abyss because I didn't seed it properly.

 The best way to avoid this mistake is to create a content promotion checklist.
-Here's an example of how you can promote your blog:
+Here's an example of how you can promote your blog content:

-Submit to social bookmarking sites (e.g. Growth Hacker, Stumbleupon, Reddit)
+- Submit to social bookmarking sites (e.g. Growth Hacker, Stumbleupon)

-Post on any relevant forums and groups your a member of
+- Post on any relevant forums and groups of which you're a member

 As the old adage goes, it's not what you know, it's who you know.